mandysGit/LS/backend/RB120-RB129/lesson-2/RPS_bonus_assignment.md

 end
 ```

 **Will you use a new class, or an existing class?**

-I choose to use the existing `Player` class to keep track of the move history.
+I use the existing `Player` class to keep track of the move history.
 It makes sense to keep track of the move history as a state of a `Player` because each `Player` has a move history.

  **What will the display output look like?**

-Display looks like:

 ```ruby
 ~~~~~Game Recap~~~~~